 Breast Explant Procedure: What Is En Bloc Capsulectomy?
 (Updated 2023)

-Recently, I have received more inquiries at my Northbrook plastic surgery practice regarding having breast implant removal surgery.
+Recently, I have received more inquiries at my Northbrook plastic surgery practice regarding breast implant removal surgery.
 The most common reasons for a woman to choose to have her breast implants removed are health concerns, changes to the implants and the breasts over time, and the feeling that the implants are too large or heavy for her body.

 When you choose to have breast implant removal surgery, or breast explant surgery, there are some options available, which you should discuss with a board-certified plastic surgeon.
 The simplest approach is to remove the implants while leaving the scar tissue capsule in place.
 A more complex approach is to perform an explant capsulectomy, in which the implants and the scar capsule are removed from the breasts.
 The most complex option for removing breast implants is an en bloc capsulectomy, in which the implants and scar capsule are removed intact.

 Since this is the most complicated option for breast implant removal, I will provide some additional insight into the en bloc capsulectomy procedure.

 What is en bloc capsulectomy?

 En bloc capsulectomy is a procedure in which the scar tissue around the implant, known as the breast capsule, is removed in one piece with the implant enclosed within it.
-The benefit to removing the capsule en bloc is that it prevents the implant (or implant material) from coming into contact with normal tissues left behind.
-This is especially useful in the case of implant rupture, but also may benefit those concerned about implant toxicity and breast implant illness.
-Total capsulectomy means removing the entire capsule, but not necessarily in one piece.
+The benefit of removing the capsule en bloc is that it prevents the implant (or implant material) from coming into contact with normal tissues left behind.
+This is especially useful in the case of implant rupture but also may benefit those concerned about implant toxicity and breast implant illness.
+Total capsulectomy means removing the entire capsule but not necessarily in one piece.